2026: 27 June - 12 July

 Welfare

-Located next to the First Aid Tent, TTK Welfare will be on hand for wellbeing advice and support.
+Located next to the First Aid Tent, Welfare will be on hand for wellbeing advice and support.
 Whether you’re feeling in distress, have over indulged or simply want a place to chill out, away from the crowds, our Welfare Tent is a safe haven for festival attendees.
 They can also advise on issues including drug and alcohol abuse, safe sex, addiction, exhaustion & domestic issues.

 Sensory Calm Space

-Diverse UK are joining us this year with their Sensory Calm Space.
+Diverse UK are joining us again this year with their Sensory Calm Space.
 They aim to provide a safe, low-level stimulation and recalibration zone for those on the Autistic Spectrum or for those who need a place to have a moment of calm, rather than having to leave the festival.
 The tent will be located next to medics & welfare.

 Water